hedgedoc/hedgedoc/public/docs/features.md

 **Only the owner of the note can change the note's permissions.**

+### Delete a Note

+Notes can be deleted by using the corresponding entry in the permissions menu (see above).
+This erases the note and its contents from the server, and is different from the action of removing a note from history which is done on the history page.

 ### Embed a Note

 Notes can be embedded as follows: